Alexey-T/SynWrite/Wiki/pyApi/py functions dialog.md

 `dlg_snippet(name, alias, lexers, text)` | Shows dialog to edit snippet properties.
 Returns 4-tuple of string, or `None` if dialog cancelled.
 `dlg_file(is_open, filename, folder, filters)` | Shows "Open file" or "Save file as" dialog.
 Returns filename or `None` if cancelled. `is_open` is bool: Open or Save dialog, `filename` is initial filename (can be empty and without path), `folder` is initial folder (can be empty), `filters` is file-masks string (can be empty).
 If filename is "*", multi-selection is enabled and result is list of str, not str.
 `dlg_folder(caption, folder)` | Shows "Select folder" dialog.
 Returns folder path or `None` if cancelled. `caption` is prompt text (can be empty), `folder` is initial folder (can be empty).
 `dlg_custom(caption, size_x, size_y, text, focused=-1)` | Shows user-made dialog.
 Info http://wiki.freepascal.org/CudaText_API#dlg_custom .
-Code is ported from Cudatext.
-No support for types: "checkbutton", "checkgroup".
+Code is 90% ported from CudaText.
+Not supported types: "checkbutton", "checkgroup", "image".

 File filter
 -----------